How ChatGPT Chooses Which Businesses to Recommend: Inside the Algorithm

 Do I need to create separate content for ChatGPT versus Google?

 ChatGPT requires deeper, more comprehensive, and more educational content than typical Google SEO pages.
-While you don't need separate content, you do need to expand beyond 400-500 word service pages to 1,500-3,000 word educational guides.
+While you do not need separate content, you do need to expand beyond 400 to 500 word service pages to 1,500 to 3,000 word educational guides.

 What if my competitors already appear in ChatGPT recommendations?

 You can displace them with superior content meeting more of the 7 core signals.
-In our testing, businesses that improved from 70% to 95%+ AERO-7 scores overtook existing competitors in citations within 4-6 months.
+In our testing, businesses that improved their signal coverage overtook existing competitors in citations within 4 to 6 months.

 How long does it take to start seeing ChatGPT citations after publishing optimized content?